MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/activedirectory.md

 # Active Directory

-Connect to an Active Directory server and perform operations
+Connect to an Active Directory server and perform operations.

 ## Getting started with Active Directory actions